Yankees Spring Training

 Two joined half fields and a full practice field are located behind the stadium.
 The full field is very fan friendly.
 It has three sets of bleachers, a concession stand and bathrooms.
 The Yankees also often utilize Steinbrenner Field for practice.

-The Yankees' Minor League complex is located at 3102 North Himes Avenue.
+The Yankees' minor league complex is located at 3102 North Himes Avenue.
 To get there from Steinbrenner Field, take Dale Mabry south (towards I-275) and turn left on Columbus.
 Take another left at North Himes and you've arrived after a total driving distance of less than a mile.

 Types of Seating